OscarCawley/grit-comic/README.md

 - **TODO**
-  hamburger menu and add socials change R and V in font file to be same height (possibly redo whole font file) create random assets to go onto the side columns figure out if password hashing needs to be hidden from github
+  change R and V in font file to be same height (possibly redo whole font file) figure out if password hashing needs to be hidden from github